clarkfitzg/clarkfitzg.github.io/_posts/2017-11-06-are-apply-functions-faster-than-for-loops?.md

 Are apply style function in R, say `sapply()` any faster than `for` loops in R?
 We can gain some insight using the `microbenchmark` package.

+If this question worries you, then just relax.
+If you have code that you would like to make faster, then the only thing to do is profile it.
+Hacking code up for performance before you need it is premature optimization, the root of all evil ;)

 ## Rules of thumb

 Write vectorized R code when possible, ie. `y <- f(x)`.
 This